 But why does wine stain?
 And what can we do about it?

-What Makes Wine Stain-gerous
+What Makes Red Wine Stain Teeth?

 Part of the fun of drinking red wine is its vibrant color.
 This color, in part, is a result of a combination of biological chemicals called ‘chromogens,’ which result from the oxidation of naturally occurring pigments already present in crushed grapes.
 Fun fact: chromogens are the chemical compounds that are most easily converted to dyes!

 When you combine the chromogens in wine with its other stand-out chemical compounds, you’ve got a recipe for nigh-uncleanable stains.
 Tannins, the chemical compounds that produce the astringent feel and bitterness of wine, combined with the high acidity of the wine itself, combine to create the perfect compound to make your teeth purple.

 If you don’t feel like spending money on specifically designed products, then think about eating a protein like cheese with your wine, which–when breaking down–will create a chemical barrier for your teeth.
 That’s part of the reason why cheese is such a popular pairing with wine.
-Likewise, promoting saliva production in your mouth (say, with gum) will neutralize the pH of the wine you’re consumed, helping to protect your teeth before stains can take hold.
+Likewise, promoting saliva production in your mouth (say, with gum) will neutralize the pH of the wine you’ve consumed, helping to protect your teeth before stains can take hold.
 Though gum isn’t as good a solution while you’re still tasting.